Donate to Emperor's Clothes

 The undeniable fact that most people, at least (but not only) in the NATO countries, are completely ignorant of what the Serbs wrote and said about Muslim extremist crimes against Serbs in Eastern Bosnia, including Srebrenica, is sufficient to make a prima facie case that media reporting concerning Eastern Bosnia, including Srebrenica, has been anti-Serb propaganda, not news.
 Thus there is every reason for you to be skeptical concerning media claims about a supposed huge massacre by Serbs in Srebrenica.
 By suppressing virtually everything said and written by the Serbian side in the bitter Bosnian conflict, the media has perjured itself.
 Would you accept, on faith, the word of a perjured witness?

-Below are links to the pdf files of the UN report so that you may read it, only 12 years late.
+Below, following remarks by Petar Makara about the UN report, are links to the pdf files of the report so that you may read it, only 12 years late.

 Consulting Editor, Emperor's Clothes